The best hidden Easter eggs from car manufacturers

-With Easter just around the corner, your children may be bothering you about the fact that they only have one Milky Bar Easter egg and that they demand you take them on an Easter egg hunt to boost their chocolate-haul for over the school holidays.
+With Easter just around the corner, your children may be bothering you about the fact that they only have one small Milky Bar Easter egg and that they demand you take them on an egg hunt in the garden.
+But you can’t get a delivery slot anywhere.

 The Moab Map: Jeep Renegade

-The aforementioned map on the Jeep Renegade is not some design quirk but an actual place: Moab, Utah.
+The map on the Jeep Renegade console is not some design quirk but an actual place: Moab, Utah.

 This trail map is little nod towards a place famous among Jeep aficionado's for its unparalleled off-road setting.
 Those little numbers?
 Coordinates to find the trail and enjoy yourself the way Jeeps were built to be enjoyed on a little adventure of your own.

 If you drive a Renegade the fun doesn’t stop there, apparently there are over 30 Easter eggs for you to try and find dotted around the interior and exterior of the little off-roader.
 HINT: There’s another one on that map…